 Commonwealth Avenue Improvements (CAP 2A) Complete Streets

-Following completion of the highly acclaimed improvements to Commonwealth Avenue Phase 1 (Kenmore Square to the BU Bridge), BETA was retained to design Phase 2A (BU Bridge to Alcorn Street) and to assist both the Boston Transportation Department and MassDOT through the Construction Phase.
-This effort provides the opportunity to continue the restoration of Commonwealth Avenue as one of the grand gateway boulevards to Boston.
+Following completion of the highly acclaimed improvements of Commonwealth Avenue Master Plan Phase 1 (Kenmore Square to the BU Bridge), BETA was retained to design Phase 2A (BU Bridge to Alcorn Street).
+Phase 2A represents an opportunity to continue the restoration of Commonwealth Avenue as one of the grand gateway boulevards to Boston.
 Prior to this project’s completion, Commonwealth Avenue lacked the orderly accommodation of the multi-modal demands on the roadway which include significant vehicular, transit, pedestrian and bicycle volume.

-The project includes a broad range of safety improvements such as signal upgrades, protected turn lanes and phasing to more safely separate movement of all modes.
-Today, there is significant bicycle activity (>350 bikes/hr) along Commonwealth Avenue.
-In response to safety issues for cyclists, a major innovation of the design was implementation of the City’s first separated protected bike lane designed in compliance with the City’s Complete Street design guidelines and MassDOT’s new design guide for Separated Bike Lanes.
+The project includes numerous safety improvements such as signal upgrades, protected turn lanes and phasing to more safely separate movement of all modes.
+Today, there is significant bicycle activity (>350 bikes/hr) along Commonwealth Avenue accommodated in bicycle lanes.
+In response to safety issues for cyclists, a major innovation of the design was implementation of the City’s first separated protected bike lane which was designed in compliance with the City’s Complete Street design guideline and MassDOT’s new design guide for separated bike lanes.

-A major challenge in the project’s development was balancing the competing demands on the available right -of-way width.
-Through an extensive workshop process, the Design Team coordinated with numerous City Departments, MassDOT, FHWA, MBTA, Boston University, Livable Streets, The Town of Brookline and many others to derive a design that met the requirements of all modes of transportation.
+A major challenge for the project was the balancing of all the competing needs for the typical section.
+Through an extensive workshop process, the design team coordinated with numerous City Departments, MassDOT, FHWA, MBTA, Boston University, Livable Streets, The Town of Brookline and many others to derive a design that met all stakeholder requirements.